nadethoughts/Aetheria/Campaigns/Nimble/PCs/Jian Bo (Temporary PC).md

 - Can support resistance if it includes enforceable commitments for routes, supplies, labor, and mutual defense.
 - Provides a durable temporary PC for rescue work and frontline combat.

+## Session 09 Update

+Jian Bo joined An Yue's hearing at Icehold.
+He forced the visitors to confront the material cost of war: every soldier sent away is also a hunter, worker, or pass keeper needed for winter.
+Da Long's hunting-ground information was useful, but Frostvein still requires specific commitments rather than an unlimited call for bodies and supplies.

 ## Current Hooks
 - Frostvein may already lack a critical winter supply that one faction can provide.
 - A blocked storehouse, avalanche route, or damaged lift could require immediate action.